“This article is part of The Belief Bucket series, where we debunk common myths about alcohol and its perceived benefits.”

 Why We Think Alcohol Tastes Amazing

 Some people swear by it.
 “I just love the taste of wine.”
 Or, “Nothing beats a cold beer on a hot day.”
-Others defend whiskey, tequila, or cocktails like they are culinary masterpieces.
+Others defend whiskey, tequila, or cocktails like they’re culinary masterpieces.

-But here’s the question.
+But here’s the real question.
 Do we actually love the taste, or is something else going on?

 For many of us, drinking was never about taste.
 It was about the effect.